Estate Planning, Wills, & Trusts

 Usually, people feel that a will is sufficient to distribute their estate and take care of their family once they are gone.
 If a person has a relatively small estate or only a few assets, this may be the path to take.
 A will states your wishes as to the distribution of your estate, including the person who will be responsible for carrying out these wishes, called the executor.
 Creating a will ensures your intentions are carried out and that your assets are left to the people you want to have them.
 Before creating a will, however, one should consider the potential disadvantages of using only a will.

 A will may result in the probate of the estate.
 A probate is a court procedure that can be time-consuming – often taking up to a year or more – and expensive.
-In California, if a person’s estate exceeds $184,500 or has real property worth more than $61,500, it must go through this probate procedure, and the costs of probate can eat up a good percentage of the estate.
+In California, if a person’s estate exceeds $208,850 or has a personal residence worth more than $750,000, it must go through this probate procedure, and the costs of probate can eat up a good percentage of the estate.
 Not every asset, such as life insurance, retirement accounts, or mobile home, is considered part of an estate for probate purposes.
-However, real estate is considered part of an estate; most likely, most homeowners in California will have a gross estate that exceeds $184,500, or at least real property that exceeds $61,500, necessitating probate.
+However, real estate is considered part of an estate; most likely, most homeowners in California will have a gross estate that exceeds $208,850 or at least a personal residence worth more than $750,000, necessitating probate.

 Revocable Trusts